 Even people in perfect health often feel exhausted and overwhelmed during the holiday season; that feeling is often magnified when you’re battling cancer.
 You may not have the stamina to battle Black Friday crowds, deck the halls and entertain as lavishly as you have in years past, and that’s OK.
 If you’re a cancer patient try not to overexert yourself, but don’t isolate yourself either.
-Here are some ways cancer patients manage and even enjoy the holidays.
+Here are six ways cancer patients can manage and even enjoy the holidays.

 When you were diagnosed with cancer and going through cancer treatment, you were probably inundated with offers of help and support.
 Now is the time to accept those offers.
 Whether you need help hanging Christmas lights or wrapping gifts, don’t hesitate to ask friends, neighbors and family members for help.
 Most people will feel honored that you asked, and you’ll probably enjoy both their help and their company.

 2. Tweak Traditions

 It’s easy to become caught up in the hustle and bustle of the holidays and become overwhelmed.
 This year, try to focus on the underlying reason for your traditions: Celebrating relationships and enjoying spending time with loved ones.
 If your tradition involves gathering the family for Christmas dinner, you can achieve that without spending hours in the kitchen.
 Ask each guest to bring a dish and have a pot-luck, have the meal catered, meet at a restaurant or go to someone else’s house.